lonzo1/lonzo1/README.md

 ### Hi there 👋
+- 😄 Pronouns: They/Them
+- 🌱 I’m currently learning Common Lisp, Vue, and Clojure.
+- 💬 Ask me about ZFS, I will definitly shill it.

 <!--
 **lonzo1/lonzo1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.